andreamari/polyquantum_test/ABOUT.md

 The main differences are the following:
  - Polymath is about mathematical research.
 Polyquantum is about quantum research.
  - Polymath is structured as a [blog](https://polymathprojects.org/).
 Polyquantum is structured as a GitHub repository.
  - Timothy Gowers and Terence Tao are both [Fields medalists](https://en.wikipedia.org/wiki/Fields_Medal).
 I'm not.
-A negligible minor detail.
+But this is a negligible minor detail.